Knowing About DPCC

-As per the notification, dated 15/03/1991, there has been a delegation of powers and all the functions, by the Central Pollution Control Board to Delhi Pollution Control Committee.
-Such delegation has been made under the garb of Water (Prevention and Control of Pollution) Act, 1974.
+As per the notification, dated 15/03/1991, there has been a delegation of powers and all the functions, by the Central Pollution Control Board to the Delhi Pollution Control Committee.
+The such delegation has been made under the Garb of Water (Prevention and Control of Pollution) Act, 1974.

 Certain directions have been laid down by the National Green Tribunal in the case of Manoj Mishra V. Union Of India.
-These directions pertained to the subject of control of pollution while simultaneously taking into account the context of rejuvenation of Yamuna River, is situated in Delhi.
+These directions pertained to the subject of control of pollution while simultaneously taking into account the context of the rejuvenation of the Yamuna River, which is situated in Delhi.